At A Glance:

-- Vitamins and weight loss: Four vitamins and minerals help to suppress appetite and boost metabolism.
+- Vitamins and weight loss: What are the four vitamins and minerals that help to suppress appetite and boost metabolism?

 - Ensuring that you get enough of these four essential vitamins and minerals is vital for maintaining a healthy weight.

 If you've found yourself waging war against your waistline, you're not alone.
 Research conducted by the CDC found that among the adult population in the U.S., 39.8% of Americans were considered overweight or obese.
 That number jumped to 42.8% for 40 to 59 year-olds, indicating a scale-tipping trend for middle-aged adults.

 If you're one of the 1.9 billion Americans currently struggling to manage your weight, it's important to do all that you can to take back control of your health.
 Maintaining a body mass index above a healthy level puts you at a greater risk for developing dangerous weight-related diseases, including type 2 diabetes, cardiovascular disease, hypertension, and even certain types of cancers.